kovaacs/PWABuilder/apps/blog/src/posts/building-a-drawing-pwa.md

 ### Project Fugu

-Lets now tackle our fourth requirement, making use of some of the APIs from [Project Fugu](https://docs.google.com/spreadsheets/d/1de0ZYDOcafNXXwMcg4EZhT0346QM-QFvZfoD8ZffHeA/edit#gid=557099940) to enhance the user experience of our app.
+Let's now tackle our fourth requirement, making use of some of the APIs from [Project Fugu](https://docs.google.com/spreadsheets/d/1de0ZYDOcafNXXwMcg4EZhT0346QM-QFvZfoD8ZffHeA/edit#gid=557099940) to enhance the user experience of our app.
 One API from Project Fugu that makes sense for this app is the [Wake Lock API](https://components.pwabuilder.com/demo/wake_lock) .
 This API solves a common user experience issue with web apps such as ours, the fact that after some time the users device may go to sleep and shut off the screen, not exactly something we want for a drawing app like ours.
 Historically, a key user experience feature like this was not possible on the web, but with the awesome work going on in Project Fugu we can now achieve this functionality.
 Let's add this method to our [home page](https://github.com/pwa-builder/pwa-starter/blob/master/src/script/pages/app-home.ts):

 ![Some JavaScript that requests a wake lock](https://miro.medium.com/max/2584/1*2hBXPB5GRU3_af2x91OyLw.png)